Huangmei Dawang: Journey to the West

-Character evaluation
+Literary analysis and commentary

 Qing dynasty Taoist Wuyizi said that "the Yellow-Browed Great King borrowed the all-encompassing 'cloth bag' that contained everything to collect the desires of all living beings, which was truly sorrowful.
 Fortunately, a single melon was enough to subdue it."

 Zhu Hongbo, a professor at the Chinese Department of East China Normal University, analyzes the Yellow-Browed Great King's role:

 The Yellow-Browed Demon as an unexpectedly formidable character.
 Despite his humble-sounding name, the Yellow-Browed Demon is one of the most persistent and troublesome foes encountered by Tang Sanzang and his disciples on their journey to the West.
 Unlike other demons who rely mostly on brute force to capture Tang Sanzang, the Yellow-Browed Demon cleverly sets up the Little Leiyin Temple as a trap, effectively using a "please enter the urn" tactic, demonstrating notable intelligence.
 However, his initial success is only part of the story.
 The Yellow-Browed Demon's great strength largely comes from two powerful magical weapons: the Golden Cymbals and a white cloth bag.
 Equipped with these, he is able to consistently gain the upper hand against Sun Wukong, causing him to become confused and desperate, rushing to call for help without first investigating the demon's true nature.
 In the end, it is Maitreya Buddha, the master of the Yellow-Browed Demon, who intervenes.
 Disguised as a melon farmer, Maitreya orchestrates a plan where Sun Wukong lures the demon deeper into the trap, allowing a coordinated inside-outside attack to finally subdue this formidable foe.

+In Journey to the West, Tang Sanzang mistakes the false Small Thunder Monastery (小雷音寺) for the real Thunderclap Monastery and insists on entering despite Sun Wukong's warnings.
+Liu Chiung-yun discusses this episode in terms of Tang Sanzang's difficulty distinguishing appearance from reality and the transformation of religious faith into blind faith.

+Literary historian Yang Yi argues that the boundary between gods and demons in Journey to the West is not absolute or static, but allows for mutual connection and transformation.
+He includes Huangmei Dawang, the attendant of Maitreya, among the demons connected with Buddhist and Daoist divine figures.